boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-navigator.md

 # Range Navigator

-Range navigator control provides an effective interface for selecting a smaller range from a large collection.
+The Range navigator control provides an effective interface for selecting a smaller range from a large collection.
 It is commonly used to filter the date range for which the data is visualized.

 ![Range Navigator](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/range-navigator.png)

 ## How to configure table data to range navigator?

-To configure range navigator, a minimum requirement of value and column is needed.
+To configure the range navigator, a minimum requirement of a value and column is needed.

-The following procedure explains data configuration of Range Navigator:
+The following procedure explains the data configuration of the Range Navigator:

 1. Click the `Data Source` button in the configuration panel.